 We cannot commercialize a product candidate until the appropriate regulatory authorities have reviewed and approved the product candidate.
 We have not received approval from regulatory authorities in any jurisdiction to market any of our product candidates.
 Even if our product candidates meet their safety and efficacy endpoints in clinical trials, the regulatory authorities may not complete their review processes in a timely manner, issue a complete response letter, or ultimately, we may not be able to obtain regulatory approval.
 In addition, we may experience delays or rejections if an FDA Advisory Committee recommends disapproval or restrictions on use.
-In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative actions, or changes in regulatory authorities have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
+In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative actions, or changes in regulatory authority policy during the period of product development, clinical trials and the review process.
+Regulatory authorities have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
 In addition, varying interpretations of data obtained from preclinical and clinical testing could delay, limit or prevent the receipt of marketing approval for a product candidate.